MatheusAraujoSouza/Sprites-Store/README.md

-this repository works only as a pokémon sprite container
+This repository works only as a pokémon sprite container.